guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 Every time a new player connects to the server, a series of concatenated messages must be sent between client and server in order to initialize the player all over the network.
 In this section we will break down that process and write the code.

 ### Initializing a new WebSocket on the server
 Whenever a new user connects, the WS connection gets initialized and the handler function `handleWs(ws)` –declared as a callback for the socket init command in the server– gets executed on the server side.
-This function is called only once –when the socket is opened– and inside it we can setup the listeners to WS's possible events: `'message'` which is triggered when an income message is received, and `'close'` that is fired when the socket desconnects.
+This function is called only once –when the socket is opened– and inside it we can setup the listeners to WS's possible events: `'message'` which is triggered when an incoming message is received, and `'close'` that is fired when the socket desconnects.
 Let's setup the event listeners by calling the function `ws.on()`, that takes an event and a callback.
 In this case we will declare the callbacks later.

 ```js
 // Callback function that get's executed when a new socket is intialized/connects